Partner Sites

 @FinkAvenue

-For graduates of a STEM-certified course, the odds are even better.
-STEM-designated MBA programs and STEM-designated masters incorporate a science, technology, engineering, or mathematics component in their curricula.
+For graduates of a STEM-certified course, the odds of success are higher.
+STEM-designated MBA programs and STEM-designated masters incorporate a science, technology, engineering, or mathematics component in their curricula, some of the most popular areas for H-1B visa holders.

 Crucially, STEM program graduates are granted a 24-month extension of their optional practice training (OPT) period, which gives them an additional two years to apply for an H-1B visa.